 While the course is designed to allow students to acquire some idea of what it is to be an artist, it is not intended only for those who wish to seek a profession in the Arts.
-Pure enjoyment of the subject coupled with a demonstrated ability to tackle subjects in an analytical, interpretative and imaginative way will be the pre-requisite for all students considering this subject at 'A' Level.
-Candidates should have achieved a grade 'A\ to B' at G.C.S.E., and should be ready and willing to do a great deal of work in their own time.
+Pure enjoyment of the subject coupled with a demonstrated ability to tackle subjects in an analytical, interpretative and imaginative way will be the prerequisite for all students considering this subject at 'A' Level.
+Candidates should ideally have achieved 'A to B' grade at G.C.S.E., and should be ready and willing to do a great deal of work in their own time.